Alert! Failed Fracture Risk Assessment Tool Disavowed By World Health Organization

 Not Falling For Lies And Hype

 The Save Institute has always held a cautionary and negative view of FRAX®, and has warned from the get-go of its failures.
-Chapter two of the Save Our Bones Program is dedicated to explaining the flawed process of diagnosing osteoporosis and all the medical equipment and systems that are used.
+Chapter two of the Osteoporosis Reversal Program is dedicated to explaining the flawed process of diagnosing osteoporosis and all the medical equipment and systems that are used.
 It includes a detailed discussion of DXA scans and FRAX®.

-Here’s an excerpt on FRAX® from the Save Our Bones Program, Chapter Two, page 28:
+Here’s an excerpt on FRAX® from the Osteoporosis Reversal Program, Chapter Two, page 28:

 “The FRAX calculator completely ignores several important factors affecting bone health, especially those relating to lifestyle, such as diet and exercise.
 As flawed as this system may be, FRAX represents a small step forward in reminding doctors to not only rely on DXA scans.
 The FRAX score can make doctors aware that patients who fit the osteoporosis T-score parameters may not really be at high risk for fracture and can therefore make a prescription determination accordingly.”

-If you’ve been diagnosed with osteoporosis or osteopenia, the Save Our Bones Program will show you how to turn a frightening diagnosis into an empowering, and healthful life without ever having to take dangerous and toxic osteoporosis drugs.
+If you’ve been diagnosed with osteoporosis or osteopenia, the Osteoporosis Reversal Program will show you how to turn a frightening diagnosis into an empowering, and healthful life without ever having to take dangerous and toxic osteoporosis drugs.
 So if you did not get it yet, give it a try.
 And with our one year, no-questions-asked money-back guarantee, there’s no risk whatsoever.
 So why risk not knowing how to tackle your bone health naturally?

 Stop Worrying About Your Bone Loss